Alexhuszagh/PyCPP/ROADMAP.md

         - path.h -- DONE
         - stat.h -- DONE
         - tmp.h -- DONE

+    - Add asserts to make sure views are **NULL** terminated
+        - filesystem should be clear

+    - Need to optimize narrow to wide conversions for the windows API
+        - **CHECK** first if it's Unicode at the lowest level

     - The robin map needs to use std::pair<const Key, Value> rather than it's bullshit.